libbyschuknight/tid_til/articles_videos_links.md

 - further to the "You must try and then you must ask", this thread has some great thoughts in it.

+>A worry junior engineers and new hires frequently have is that they ask too many questions.
+>
+>The most common advice I've heard is to try to figure it out yourself for 30 min, and if you're still stuck, ask.
+This is reasonable advice, but I don't think it's actually very good.

 [Learn faster!
 When and how to ask for help](https://codewithoutrules.com/2017/12/07/asking-for-help/)

 [Shut Up, Imposter Syndrome: I Can Too Program](https://www.laserfiche.com/ecmblog/shut-up-imposter-syndrome-i-can-too-program/#)